HowTo: pxlBlck – Install and configure the pxlBlck plugin

 Display—pxlBlck

-Configure the GPIO of the LED matrix
+Configuring the GPIO of the LED matrix

-Define the pxlBlck platform
+Set pxlBlck platform

 To do this, click on the drop-down list in the "Matrix type" area and select the appropriate entry for your pxlBlck platform.

-For example, if you have set up a SlotClock or RingClock, select "RingClock (1×60)" here.
+For example, do you have a SlotClock or RingClock you select "RingClock(1×60)" here.

 If desired, you can now also set a clock face or screensaver.
-Clock faces or screensavers are always displayed when no animation, icon or similar "event-related" is shown on the display of the pxlBlck.
+Clock faces or screensavers are always displayed when no animation, icon or similar "event-related" item is currently shown on the display of the pxlBlck.

 To do this, click on the drop-down list in the "Dial version" section and select the desired dial or screensaver.

-Adjust colors
+Set colors

-Scroll to the bottom of the view in the pxlBlck plugin.
+To do this, scroll to the bottom of the view in the pxlBlck plugin.

-Description of the plugin options / web menu of the plugin
+Description of the plugin options/web menu of the plugin

 Here you can see the possible options of the pxlBlck plugin in the web view.